lyteword/chspurgeon-tod/volume-7/psalm-141.md

 **Verse 2.** *As incense.* That in general by incense prayer is signified, the Scripture expressly testifieth.
 And there is a fourfold resemblance between them:

-1\.In that *it was beaten and pounded* before it was used.
+1\.
+In that *it was beaten and pounded* before it was used.
 So doth acceptable prayer proceed from a broken and contrite heart: Ps 51:17.

 2\. *It was of no use until fire was put under it*, and that taken from the altar.
 Nor is that prayer of any virtue or efficacy which is no *kindled by the fire from above, the Holy Spirit of God, which we have from our altar, Christ Jesus.*

 3\. *It naturally ascended upwards towards heaven*, as all offerings in the Hebrew are calledtwle,"ascensions", uprisings.
 And this is the design of prayer, to ascend unto the throne of God: "I will direct unto thee, and will look up"; that is, pray: Ps 5:3.

-4\.It yielded a sweet savour; which was one end of it in temple services, wherein there was so much burning of flesh and blood.
+4\.
+It yielded a sweet savour; which was one end of it in temple services, wherein there was so much burning of flesh and blood.
 So doth prayer yield a sweet savour unto God; a savour of rest, wherein he is well pleased.— *John Owen.*

 **Verse 2.** *As incense...as the evening sacrifice.* Though this address of mine must necessarily want all that solemnity of preparation required in the service of thy holy Tabernacle, the cloud of incense and perfume, etc., the "mincha" or oblation of fine flour, etc., yet let the purity and fervour of my heart, and the innocency of my hands, now lifted up to thee in tiffs sad hour of my distress, be accepted instead of all these, and prevail for deliverance and a safe retreat to me and my companions.— *Charles Peters* (—1777), in *"A Critical Dissertation on the Book of Job,"* 1751.